 Carl H. Sundahl Elementary School has served students residing on the northwest side of the American River in Folsom since September 1987.
 Carl Sundahl is a K-5 learning environment.
 We operate on a traditional year calendar.
-Our student enrollment, reported on the California Basic Educational System (CBEDS) in October 2018 was approximately 355.
-Our campus currently houses 15 classrooms, a Learning Center and a Student Care Center.
+Our student enrollment, reported on the California Basic Educational System (CBEDS) in October 2019 was approximately 355 students.
+Our campus currently houses 14 classrooms, a Learning Center and a Student Care Center.

-Due to Measure G funds, Carl Sundahl has gone under a total modernization with the entire school being rebuilt over the last two years.
+Due to Measure G funds, Carl Sundahl underwent a total modernization with the entire school being rebuilt in 2017/2018.
 The campus is brand new with beautiful new classrooms, restrooms, playgrounds, library and Science Technology Engineering & Math (STEM) lab.